April 1, 2009 Featured

 "Unknown Caller" and "Moment of Surrender" contain some of the

 atmospheric flow of Joshua Tree.
-Perhaps its not surprising that U2 would
+Perhaps it’s not surprising that U2 would

 return to that breakthrough disc, which, like so much of their work, and this new record